Skip to Main Content

 Annual fee

-The Greenlight Debit Card is easily one of your best options thanks to an impressive feature set that helps you not only monitor spending, but also teach your child about money through budgeting, saving, earning rewards and even investing.
+The Greenlight Debit Card is easily one of your best options thanks to an impressive set of features that helps you not only monitor spending, but also teach your child about money through budgeting, saving, earning rewards and even investing.
 There’s no minimum age to apply for the card, it’s accepted almost everywhere and you can choose from three Greenlight plan tiers based on your budget and your child’s needs.

 • Monthly fee: $4.99, $7.98 or $9.98 (based on plan)